Published: January 27, 2026

 Kidnapping Threat

-The U.S. Department of State has not included a Kidnapping “K” Indicator on the Travel Advisory for Netherlands.
+The U.S. Department of State has not included a Kidnapping “K” Indicator on the Travel Advisory for the Netherlands.

 Terrorism